-First step towards launching a new blog in the year 2017 is picking the right platform to host it on.
+First step to starting a blog in the year 2017 is picking the right platform to host it on.

 Budding bloggers wonder what the best place to start is.